 A lease renewal letter allows you to determine whether your tenant intends to stay and renew his lease or move out at the end of the current lease.
 A lease renewal letter should inform the tenant when the current lease expires and of any rent increase if he chooses to enter into another lease for the property.
 A lease renewal letter should be mailed to your tenant about two months before the current lease is set to expire and you should keep a sample letter on file to make it easy to generate when it is time to send out.
 Remember, if you allow your tenant to stay after the lease expires he becomes a month-to-month tenant.

-Lease Renewal Letter
+Lease Renewal Letter9.
+Move-Out Letter

 A move-out letter provides your tenant with instructions on what to do when it is time for them to move out.
 It should include information on where to leave/deliver the keys and the date and time they are to be out of the property.
 The letter should inform the tenant that the unit is to be left clean and undamaged, and include any specific cleaning requirements you may have as well as any costs you plan to impose for removing abandoned items or trash from the property.